To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Children of low-earning parents — domestic workers, day labourers and farm workers or those engaged in trade such as selling goods on the side of the road — remain the lowest earners.
 This is perpetuating South Africa’s historical patterns of poverty and inequality.

 To make the country work we need to know what is changing, what works and what does not, so that we can learn from successes and failures.
 South Africa is part of a select group of countries that collects hard evidence of the changes taking place in people’s lives.
 It is to our country’s credit that we undertake this huge task to feed into national policy alongside other nations such as the United Kingdom, Germany, the United States and Australia.

 Since 2008, the National Income Dynamics Study has been tracking 28 000 South Africans who give up their time to tell their stories to give a robust and accurate picture of the changing nature of their lives.
-Every two years they get a knock on the door at wherever they are living now (South Africans move a lot) and describe their situation covering such topics as education, health, income, work and access to
+Every two years they get a knock on the door at wherever they are living now (South Africans move a lot) and describe their situation covering such topics as education, health, income, work and access to services.

 By doing this repeatedly, it is possible to see what is really making a difference.
 For example, children who receive the child support grant are seen to be taller, complete more years of schooling and have a lower chance of having to repeat a school year.
 By collecting this data repeatedly (otherwise known as panel data), we can really see whether policy is making a difference, change what is not and address otherwise invisible social issues.

 To tell the whole of South Africa’s story properly, the National Income Dynamics Study needs to listen to the individual stories of citizens of all kinds.
 To keep on doing this, 8 000 new households are being approached this year and are being asked to join the 10 500 already being visited.